 I do not recommend freezing this salad.

 This dish is perfect for potlucks and BBQs.
 It can be served cold or room temperature and it can sit out without going rancid.
-Anything you would serve at those events would be a delicious accompaniment for this dish.
+Anything you would serve at those events, like these Vegan Side Dishes, would be a delicious accompaniment for this dish.
 Honestly, almost anything goes with Broccoli Salad though, so you really can’t go wrong!

 I hope you love this recipe as much as we do!
 If you tried it, please use the rating system in the recipe card and leave a comment below with your feedback.